georgeweigt/pingpong/README.md

 Of course, both are required to establish a shared secret from which session keys are derived.
 It turns out that `initiator-ephemeral-pubk` is recovered from `sig`.

+5. The AES encryption used for MACs is ECB mode, not CTR mode.

 #

 [Documentation](https://georgeweigt.github.io/pingpong.pdf)